abiraahmi/DedooseR/README.md

 DedooseR currently allows you to:

 - Clean data exported from Dedoose and populate a codebook
-- Summarize code frquencies with one coder/media title in order of coder preference
-- Plot raw frequencies or proportions of codes applied to codes, define min frequency to visualize  and/or exclude codes
+- Create code summaries with code counts and proportions across transcripts while defining min frequencies and proportions to table and plot!
 - Set a saturation criteria and plot it
 - Plot and play with saturation thresholds
 - Produce and plot code co-occurrence heatmaps